eecs298/eecs298.github.io/docs/lab10.md

 x = np.delete(x, index_of_feature, 1)
 ```

 Does disparity across sex improve just by removing the feature?
 Discuss the results in your writeup and identify why this may be the case.
+Once you are done, upload your code and your writeup to Canvas.